 The practice had infection control procedures which reflected published guidance.
+Staff had completed infection prevention and control training.

 The practice had procedures to reduce the risk of Legionella, or other bacteria, developing in water systems, in line with a risk assessment.